MintMCP

 Obot offers:

-• Basic health monitoring for deployed servers
+• Health monitoring for deployed servers

 • Kubernetes-native observability integration

-• Custom monitoring setup required for advanced dashboards
+• Customer-managed monitoring setup for advanced dashboards

 Scalability and High Availability Options